apache/cassandra-java-driver/upgrade_guide/README.md

 ### 4.4.0

-Datastax Enteprise support is now available directly in the main driver.
+Datastax Enterprise support is now available directly in the main driver.
 There is no longer a separate DSE driver.

 #### For Apache Cassandra® users